Mastering Control: Campylobacter jejuni bacteria

-Campylobacter jejuni bacteria lives the intestinal tract of warm-blooded animals such as poultry.
+Campylobacter jejuni bacteria live in the intestinal tract of warm-blooded animals such as poultry.
 This bacteria is frequently detected within these farmed birds, especially chicken.
-It is a gram-negative (like E.coli ) spiral-shaped bacterium.
+It is a gram-negative (like E. coli) spiral-shaped bacterium.
 Its ideal growth temperature is directly within the temperature danger zone, most optimally at 37°C (99 °F).

 What is the cause of Campylobacter jejuni?